 The fetish, mouthpiece, and other details on my flutes are all made by hand.
 I use a handsaw and a dremel tool to rough out the shape, and then continue with chisels to make them into their final form.
 I use three to four different grinds of sandpaper to smoothen the entire flute including its details.

-I listen carefully to how the flute wants to be shaped by taking into accordance the structural and visual aspect of every piece of wood, attentively combining it with other parts of wood, the leather, etc. The result is a unique and complete instrument every time again.
+I listen carefully to how the flute wants to be shaped by taking into accordance the structural and visual aspect of every piece of wood, attentively combining it with other parts of wood, leather, etc.

 After they have a characterizing voice, professional tuning and their final presence, I give my flutes the Prana logo.

 Step 6: Applying natural oils & finishers

 Applying oils and finishers is the last step in my flutemaking process.
 All finishers and oils that I use are 100% natural & biodegradable.
 I start with applying Prana bore oil (based on 100% pure almond oil to the inside chambers of my flutes.
 This first layer penetrates into the wood, sealing the pores and acting as a protector against fungi and bacteria.